awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 The defaultName is the name that instances of a rule will get by default\.

 **description**
 The rule description provides context for what the rule evaluates\.
 The AWS Config Console has a limit of 256 characters\.
-As a best practice, the rule description should be with “Checks if” and include a description of the NON\_COMPLIANT scenario\.
+As a best practice, the rule description should begin with “Checks if” and include a description of the NON\_COMPLIANT scenario\.
 Service Names should be written in full beginning with AWS or Amazon when first mentioned in the rule description\.
 For example, AWS CloudTrail or Amazon CloudWatch instead of CloudTrail or CloudWatch for first use\.
 Services names can be abbreviated after subsequent reference\.

 **scope**
 The scope determines which resource types the rule targets\.
 For a list of supported resource types, see [Supported Resource Types](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html#supported-resources.html)\.